sprestage/sprestage.github.io-personal-notes/_site/ocp_dev_notes.md

 - I have downloaded and unzipped the shapefiles that were missing from the CA Cicero import data

 **Today I**
-- [ ] now that we have the shape files, I'll first test the CA cicero import locally, then on staging due to the name update changes which shouldn't affect CA, but I'm cautious
+- [x] now that we have the shape files, I'll first test the CA cicero import locally, then on staging due to the name update changes which shouldn't affect CA, but I'm cautious
-- [ ] do the full CA cicero import on production 🤞
+- [x] do the full CA cicero import on production 🤞
-- [ ] make the PR for the deactivation rake task
+- [x] make the PR for the deactivation rake task
-- [ ] start the UI work for the CA recipients with no cicero code (widget editor and widget)
+- [x] start the UI work for the CA recipients with no cicero code (widget editor and widget)
-- [ ] specs for the UI work
+- [x] specs for the UI work
+- [x] update Jira, move backlog items into sprint
+- [x] do by hand testing to confirm the UI work for CA recipients of the three types with and without codes
+- [ ] rake task refactoring to use a service object and implement some tests; this gives some direction and pointers to examples, https://oneclickpolitics.atlassian.net/browse/ON-1366
 - [ ] start the name update work for CA
 - [ ] get the deactivation PR merged and deployed to staging for test
 - [ ] get the deactivation rake task deployed to production to see how the recipient data really looks before touching anything